mlsanigeria/speak-to-docs/CONTRIBUTING.md

 - **speech_to_docs/src**: This directory contains all the files that will house all the functionalities of the project: Speech transcription and synthesis, RAG model Solution and document reading.
 - **speech_to_docs/src/rag_functions.py**: This file contains the function that checks for uploaded file compatibility, making sure it doesn't exceed 50 pages limit as well as the RAG model solution functionalities.
 - **speech_to_docs/src/speech_io.py**: This files handles the speech_to_text/ text_to_speech function of the model by using **Azure Cognitive Services: Speech Transcription** (Speech-to-Text) and **Speech Synthesis** (Text-to-Speech).
+- **speech_to_docs/.env.example**: This files handles the environment variables that are used in your codebase.
+It outlines the essential environment variables needed for the proper functioning of the Speech-to-Docs application.
+- **speech_to_docs/.gitignore**: This contains all the folder and files you do not want to push to github (e.g. .env, /bin/ e.t.c)
 - **speech_to_docs/requirements.txt**: This file lists the dependencies required to run the project.
 - **speech_to_docs/README.md**: This file contains information about the project, including this guide
 - **speech_to_docs/LICENSE**: This file contains the license information for the project.